South Point School and College

-South Point School and College (সাউথ পয়েন্ট স্কুল এন্ড কলেজ), also known as SPSC, is a private school and college, founded in 2003, and based in Dhaka, Bangladesh.
-It has five branches, located in Baridhara, Malibagh, Mirpur, Banani and Uttara.
+South Point School & College (সাউথ পয়েন্ট স্কুল এন্ড কলেজ), also known as SPSC, is a private school and college, founded in 2002, and based in Dhaka, Bangladesh.
+It has six branches, located in Baridhara, Malibagh, Mirpur, Banani, Uttara and Shampur.
 The school was founded by Hamida Ali, former principal of Viqarunnisa Noon School and College.

 In 2009, the institution was recognized as the best educational institution by the Dhaka Board of Education.
 The school often appears in different newspapers with Hamida Ali appearing in most of them, even appearing in the front page of a Bangladesh Pratidin newspaper in 2020.

 History

 The school was founded by M.A Rashid and Hamida Ali, who was also its first principal, in 2003.
-The first campus was in Niketon before it moved to Malibagh.
+The first campus was in Niketan before it moved to Malibagh and other branches.